-For 2017 and 2018, the carriers writing healthcare business (persons under age 65) in the Buckeye State are Aetna, Anthem Blue Cross, Ambetter (Buckeye Health Plan), Aultcare, CareSource, Federated Mutual, Freedom Life, Health Plan Of The Upper Ohio Valley, Humana, Medical Mutual, Molina, National Foundation Life, Paramount, Pekin Life, Premier, SummaCare, THP, and UnitedHealthcare.
+For 2018, the carriers writing healthcare business (persons under age 65) in the Buckeye State are Anthem Blue Cross, Ambetter (Buckeye Health Plan), Aultcare, CareSource, Medical Mutual, Molina, Paramount, Pekin Life, Oscar, and SummaCare.

 American Community Mutual stopped writing business in the state many years ago.
-Other notable carriers, such as HealthSpan, Assurant, and InHealth, previously offered personal coverage through the Marketplace.
-But excessive claims forced these companies to cease operations, and terminate all existing policies.UnitedHealthcare and Aetna have also discontinued offering Obamacare subsidized plans, although they could return in 2018.
+Other notable carriers, such as HealthSpan, Premier, Assurant, and InHealth, previously offered personal coverage through the Marketplace.
+But excessive claims forced these companies to cease operations, and terminate all existing policies.UnitedHealthcare, Humana, and Aetna have also discontinued offering Obamacare subsidized plans, although they could return in 2019.